 As a mom of four children, I feel like these facts are understatements.
 As soon as we had just one child, my hunt for ways to effectively clean my house began.
 I became aware of how many germs were everywhere and I wanted so badly to protect my child from as much sickness as I could.

-As a mom who was also looking for natural ways to eradicate the germy-germs, I asked my “crunchy” friends and “crunchy” Facebook community what they use.
+But I was also looking for natural ways to eradicate the germy-germs.
+So I asked my “crunchy” friends and “crunchy” Facebook community what they use.

 The most common answer I got?